-The Crohn's & Colitis Foundation is the only IBD research and support organization.
+The Crohn's & Colitis Foundation is the only inflammatory bowel disease (IBD) research and support organization.
 We focus our spending on four key areas: research, patient services, advocacy and professional education and could not fund our mission without the generous support of our volunteers and donors.
 We do not receive any government funding and truly appreciate your support.

 We are Leaders in Research

 We pride ourselves on funding only the highest quality research.
 We have a rigorous review process and have worked tirelessly to build a diverse portfolio of individual and collaborative research projects in high-priority areas.
 With an investment of $400 million since our inception, the Foundation has played a role in every major scientific breakthrough in IBD.
 Research Initiatives are developed to fill important unmet needs in Crohn's and colitis research.
 They are idea-driven projects that bring together multiple centers and investigators from across the country.
 The goal is to discover and support emerging areas of research that could impact the scientific community’s understanding of the causes of and potential cures/treatments for Crohn's disease and ulcerative colitis.
 Our current initiatives include the Microbiome, Genetics, Pediatric Risk Stratification, IBD Partners, IBD Qorus, and IBD Plexus.

 One of our most exciting and important initiatives is IBD Plexus.
 IBD Plexus is the largest and most innovative research and information exchange platform ever created and will transform how IBD research will be conducted.
 The Plexus platform will speed progress toward precision medicine by enabling novel research, leading to better diagnostics, treatments, and ultimately, cures for IBD.

 Our research is unprecedented and has significant potential to directly transform IBD patients' well-being.
 We are incredibly proud of the work our researchers do each and every day.